Disability insurance with collective health claims: A mean-field approach: Simulation study

 The collective health claims influence the disability rate $\mu_{12}$ by means of a credibility factor, taking into account time passed.
 Inserting $y = \nu^n$, we identify the term

 as a credibility formula between the collective rate $\nu^n_t / t$ and a baseline $\zeta_1$.
 Consequently,

 yields the deviation from the baseline.
 At time zero, where no collective information is available, all weight is placed on the baseline $\zeta_1$.
 As time passes -- and more and more information becomes available -- more and more weight is based on the collective rate $\nu^n_t / t$.
-However, by introducing a maximum positive deviation given by the parameter $\zeta_0$, we ensure that in no case can the deviation exceed $\zeta_0$.
-(This has the technical benefit of ensuring the transition rate to be bounded.)
-Finally, the parameter $\beta$ controls the influence of health claims on the disability rate.
+However, by introducing a maximum positive deviation given by the parameter $\zeta_0$, we ensure that in no case can the deviation exceed $\zeta_0${.
+F}inally, the parameter $\beta$ controls the influence of health claims on the disability rate.

 The parametrizations mirror forms seen in practice, and the parameter values are chosen to obtain rates which are reasonable for an individual of age $45$ years.
 Select parameter values are collected in Table~\ref{tbl:params}.
 It is worth noting that the baseline $\zeta_1$ is chosen quite low compared to the health claims rates $\lambda_1$, $\lambda_2$, $\lambda_3$.